 Her feet go down to death; her steps take hold on hell.

-You can die more than once; you can go to hell more than once.
-A whorish woman is a certain way to experience both in this life (Pr 2:18-19; 7:27; 9:18).
+Life can be like death, and life can be like hell, as said by metaphor.
+A whorish woman is a certain way to experience death and hell more than once (Pr 2:18-19; 7:27; 9:18).
 Sexual sins, craved by the lusts of the eyes and flesh, lead to death and hell.
-The lifestyle of adultery and fornication will destroy your soul, life, and body, and take you to hell here and hereafter.
+Adultery and fornication will destroy your soul, life, and body, and take you to hell here and hereafter.

 He saw death and hell – a miserable life of pain and trouble – caused by adultery many times.
 All men die physically, but they can also die to joy and success in this life.
 Wicked men go to hell after death, but there is another hell in this life – a torturous existence of guilt, misery, defeat, and pain.
 Scripture commonly uses death and hell in this figurative way (Pr 23:14; Ps 18:5; 86:13; 116:3; Jonah 2:2; Luke 15:24; I Tim 5:6; Jas 5:20).

 The “other woman” has ripped many homes apart.
 Children were confused; long-term marriages were violated; soul pain was multiplied.
 Men have lost their jobs, their focus, their health, their wealth, their wives, their children, their reputations, their confidence, their peace, and their souls by this heinous sin.
 Its results are truly described as death and hell.
 Ask any sober man who has come back from its death (Pr 5:14; Ps 51:8).

 Marc Antony lost Rome, and his life, through love for the seductive Cleopatra.
 These words – death and hell – perfectly describe Lot, destitute in a cave after impregnating his daughters (Gen 19:30-38), and Samson, blindly grinding for the Philistines (Judges 16:21).
 Solomon himself knew such women to be more bitter than death (Eccl 7:26).